 Assessments are made continually throughout the children’s time at school and are used to inform the next steps in teaching and learning.

 At the end of each term, Year One and Year Two teachers will use the evidence collected throughout the term to make summative teacher assessments for every child in reading, writing and mathematics.

-- PUMA maths assessments will be used to inform the teacher assessment of maths, alongside evidence gathered throughout the term from the children’s day to day achievements.
+- NFER maths assessments will be used to inform the teacher assessment of maths, alongside evidence gathered throughout the term from the children’s day to day achievements.

 - Phonological awareness will be assessed using a phonics assessment system that has been designed in school.